wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 https://<your_instance>.wavefront.com/api/gateway/spy/spanlogs
 ```

-By default, the sampling rate is 1%, which means that Operations for Applications returns 1% of the data.
+By default, the sampling rate is 1%, which means that Tanzu Observability returns 1% of the data.
 To sample the span logs at a different sampling rate, add the `sampling` parameter to the URL.

 <table width="100%">
 <tbody>